 The United Nations makes a range of projections for future population growth, based on assumptions about how long people will live, what the fertility rate will be in different countries and how many people of childbearing age there will be.
 Its main population prediction is in the middle of that range – 9.8bn in 2050 and 11.2bn in 2100.

-It also calculates, however, that if, on average, there is just half-a-child less per family in the future than it has assumed, there will be two billion fewer of us than it expects by 2050 – and five billion fewer by the end of the century (within the lifetimes of many children born now).
-Our population will be less than it is today.
+It also calculates, however, that if, on average, there is just half-a-child less per family in the future than it has assumed, there will be one billion fewer of us than it expects by 2050 – and nearly four billion fewer by the end of the century (within the lifetimes of many children born now).
+If that happens, our population will be less than it is today.

 We can bring birth rates down